Chidinma-Polycarp/Customer-Segmentation/README.md

 - The highest revenue was generated in November 2023.
 - 50% of the customers used the Basic subscription package, making it the most popular package.
 - Average Revenue Per User is  ₦1,999.
+- The standard deviation showed that revenue forcasting may be challenging due to volatility.

 ### EXCEL FILES